USDA-SCINet/scinet-site/sn_collections/_events/2024-07-19-package-env-workshop.md

 Steps to prepare for the tutorial sessions:

 1. **Login to Ceres Open OnDemand** at [https://ceres-ondemand.scinet.usda.gov/](https://ceres-ondemand.scinet.usda.gov/).
-For more information on SCINet login procedures, see the [SCINet access user guide](https://scinet.usda.gov/guides/access/login).
+For more information on login procedures for web-based SCINet access, see the [SCINet access user guide](https://scinet.usda.gov/guides/access/web-based-login).

 1. **Open a command-line session** by clicking on “Clusters” -> “Ceres Shell Access” on the top menu.
 This will open a new tab with a command-line session on Ceres' login node.